GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-overview/index.md

 ### Remotely hosted code {: #remotely-hosted-code }

-A key security improvement in MV3 is that extensions can’t load remote code like JavaScript or Wasm files.
-This lets us more reliably and efficiently review the safe behavior of extensions when they’re submitted to the Chrome Web Store.
+A key security improvement in MV3 is that extensions can't load remote code like JavaScript or Wasm files.
+This lets us more reliably and efficiently review the safe behavior of extensions when they're submitted to the Chrome Web Store.
 Specifically, all logic must be included in the extension's package.

 Instead of remote code, we recommend the use of remote configuration files.
 See